akelly1954/Samples/References/README.md

 The script to build the library and install header files in the *Samples* project (this one) is in:
 *...Samples/source/3rdparty/LoggerCpp/localbuild.sh*.

-The cloned LoggerCpp project from Github, as used is this project is here (unchanged):
+The cloned LoggerCpp project from Github, as used in this project is here (modified slightly):
-*...Samples/source/3rdparty/LoggerCpp/SRombauts-LoggerCpp-a0868a8/*
+*...Samples/source/3rdparty/LoggerCpp/SRombauts-LoggerCpp-a0868a8-modified/*

-Please see the source file *...Samples/source/3rdparty/LoggerCpp/SRombauts-LoggerCpp-a0868a8/LICENSE.txt* for the appropriate copyright information for LoggerCpp.
+Please see the source file *...Samples/source/3rdparty/LoggerCpp/SRombauts-LoggerCpp-a0868a8-modified/LICENSE.txt* for the appropriate copyright information for LoggerCpp.